 According to research by Skyscanner, a whopping 46% of UK travelers say they're not getting the recommended 7-8 hours of sleep a night, with 20% stating they feel the need for a sleep retreat remedy in 2024.
 In fact, in the Hilton Travel Trends report for 2024, sleeping tops the board of UK travelers' main activities for their next holiday (33% vs 19% for Nightlife)!
-As a result, Hilton is working "to match the right mattress, pillow and bedding together to create the most universally comfortable experience possible and so, every day, we have entire teams focused on those products and partners to make sure we are delivering an exceptional experience to every guest, every time," says Amanda Al-Masri, Hilton's Vice President, Wellness.
+As a result, Hilton is working "to match the right mattress, pillow and bedding together to create the most universally comfortable experience possible - and so, every day, we have entire teams focused on those products and partners to make sure we are delivering an exceptional experience to every guest, every time," says Amanda Al-Masri, Hilton's Vice President, Wellness.
 For those who may be staying in less attentive lodgings, it's not uncommon to pack their preferred pillow to ensure a good night's sleep, with Gen Z and Millennials leading the charge as top pillow packers.
-Slow travel may be led by - but isn't limited to -Boomers.
+Slow travel may be led by - but isn't limited to - Boomers.
 There is a cross-generational movement getting on board with slow travel that appears to be flying somewhat under the radar.
 Whilst many reports mention 'Bleisure' travel in terms of tagging a little leisure time onto a short business trip (haven't we always done that?!), workers are realizing they can achieve their travel dreams by working remotely and traveling simultaneously - and do it in a way that maximizes their income - the world is listening.
 By 2035, the Digital Nomad movement is expected to reach 1bn.
 There are now 58 countries (an increase of 37 in only three years) offering a Digital Nomad visa or equivalent to reflect this new lifestyle.
 This cohort may travel for durations from a few weeks at a time, to indefinitely, with the earliest adopters already into their second decade on the road.
-This is a lifestyle shift that has complex implications We may see travel become more evenly distributed for the travel and tourism industry and beyond. throughout the year, as Micro-jettors and Slow The complexities faced by Nomads span from travelers not restricted to peak seasons take understanding and managing tax requirements advantage of cost savings and less crowded when they're living away from their country of destinations.
-Already on the lips of the trend-savvy residency but continue to receive income from is the rise of the 'Shoulder Season', referring to there, to having no fixed address to use when the two months either side of the peak summer completing official documents. season in NA and Europe.
-Stretching out the season Then there are the smaller, but still impactful could mean consumer behaviors become less frustrations of having to purchase new sim cards predictable - something that all those in the travel every time they move to a new country, or finding market would do well to be mindful of.
-It would travel insurance that truly reflects their way of living. then follow, that these behavioral changes will also affect how suppliers serve the tourism industry, On the plus side, however, every new annoyance including rethinking advertising creative, audience creates an opportunity to serve this growing, affluent community.
-Being the entrepreneurial types touchpoints and campaign planning. that they often are, the Nomad community are creating their own products and services to serve their needs, as nobody else seems to be doing so!
+This is a lifestyle shift that has complex implications for the travel and tourism industry and beyond.
+The complexities faced by Nomads span from understanding and managing tax requirements when they're living away from their country of residency but continue to receive income from there, to having no fixed address to use when completing official documents.
+Then there are the smaller, but still impactful frustrations of having to purchase new sim cards every time they move to a new country, or finding travel insurance that truly reflects their way of living.
+On the plus side, however, every new annoyance creates an opportunity to serve this growing, affluent community.
+Being the entrepreneurial types that they often are, the Nomad community are creating their own products and services to serve their needs, as nobody else seems to be doing so!
 Will the two-week beach holiday become something to be sneered at?